 Soldered vs. Unsoldered

-At Halstead we stock a variety of jewelry chain styles in bulk by the foot in sterling silver and gold filled.
+At Halstead, we stock a variety of jewelry chain styles in bulk by the foot in sterling silver and gold filled.
+Many chain styles on this page can be found in the footage section of our website as well as the finished chain sections.
 We hope you find this reference guide useful.
 Feel free to share it as long as Halstead is credited as the original source.